-If the user is registered for the NSDL IDeAS facility:
+ed for the NSDL IDeAS facility:

-- a.
-Please visit the e-Services website of NSDL.
-Open web browser by typing the following URL: https://eservices.nsdl.com/ either on a personal computer or mobile phone. - b.
-Once the homepage of e-Services is launched, click on the "Beneficial Owner" icon under "Login" which is available under "IDeAS" section. - c.
-A new screen will open.
+e-Services website of NSDL.
+Open web browser by typing the https://eservices.nsdl.com/ either on a personal computer or available against company name or e-Voting service provider -Il be re-directed to NSDL e-Voting website for casting your vote e e-Voting period or joining virtual meeting & voting during the

+- age of e-Services is launched, click on the "Beneficial Owner" n" which is available under "IDeAS" section. - l open.
 You will have to enter your User ID and Password.
-After successful authentication, you will be able to see e-Voting services. - d.
-Click on "Access to e-Voting" under e-Voting services and you will be able to see - e.
-Click on options available against company name or e-Voting service provider -NSDL and you will be re-directed to NSDL e-Voting website for casting your vote during the remote e-Voting period or joining virtual meeting & voting during the meetina.
+After ntication, you will be able to see e-Voting services. - to e-Voting" under e-Voting services and you will be able to see